Mott scattering: History

 Mott scattering derives from a 1929 paper by Nevill Mott which proposed a mechanism for experimentally verifying free electron spin quantization.
 Samuel Goudsmit and George Eugene Uhlenbeck had proposed electron spin and spin-orbit coupling to explain line splitting in atomic spectra in 1925 and by 1928 Paul Dirac had a relativistic quantum theory incorporating these ideas.
 As Mott details in the first part of his paper, direct observation of free electron spin was thought to be impossible due to issues with the uncertainty principle.
 Mott proposed double scattering of a high energy beam of electrons from atomic nuclei.
-The first backscattering event would polarize the beam transverse to the scattering plane; the second scattering event above or below the plane would then have measurable intensity differences to the left or right in a amounts according to the degree of polarization.
+The first backscattering event would polarize the beam transverse to the scattering plane; the second scattering event above or below the plane would then have measurable intensity differences to the left or right in an amounts according to the degree of polarization.

 The predicted effect was finally observed experimentally 1942.

 During the 1950s, Noah Sherman analyzed detailed relativistic electron scattering calculations of the intensity asymmetry in terms of a function later called the Sherman function.
 This concept became the basis for Mott electron polarimetry.
 The first successful measurement of the electron g factor in 1954, used this technique.